spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters/02-aws.md

 An Internet gateway is created for each VPC, to allow SSH access to the bastion node for debugging purposes.
 SSH into Kubernetes nodes is only available through the Bastion node.
 A bastion node helps to provide access to the EC2 instances.
 This is because the EC2 instances are created in a private subnet and the bastion node operates as a secure, single point of entry into the infrastructure.
 The bastion node can be accessed via SSH or RDP.

-The APIServer endpoint is accessible through an ELB, which load balancing across all the control plane nodes.
+The Kubernetes APIServer endpoint is accessible through an ELB, which load balances across all the control plane nodes.

 ![aws_cluster_architecture.png](aws_cluster_architecture.png)